— M.A., The University of Texas at Austin, B.A, Yale College

 - E-mail: firstname.lastname@example.org

-A native of Leawood, Kansas, Peter Hamilton graduated from Yale with Distinction in History in May 2007.
-Having already lived in Beijing and Shanghai, Peter then spent two years teaching English literature, composition, and U.S. history at The Chinese University of Hong Kong.
-At the University of Texas, Peter is pursuing studies in modern U.S. and modern Chinese history, with a particular focus on American expatriate communities in China and Hong Kong.
+A native of the Kansas City area, Peter Hamilton graduated from Yale with Distinction in History in May 2007.
+Having studied in Beijing and Shanghai, he then spent two years teaching writing, British literature, and US history as a Yale-China Fellow at The Chinese University of Hong Kong before coming to UT.

 HIS S315L • The United States Since 1865